MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpa/concepts/live-mpa-activities.md

 `Public` | All players may join this activity.
 `Followed` | If the activity creator follows another player, that player may join.
 `InviteOnly` | No players may join this activity, unless responding to an invite.

+## Supporting crossplay activities

+When creating an activity in the GDK, titles may specify an `allowCrossplay` flag.
+If `false`, the GDK automatically fills the platform field of an invite with the current platform.
+If `true`, it leaves the platform field `null`, indicating that the invite is cross platform.
+The list of platforms allowed via crossplay is defined by title configuration.
+Console generations are considered crossplay in this scenario.

 ## Retrieving activities
 When retrieving activities for other players, sometimes the connection string is